'Teen Mom 2' @PBandJenelley_1 Dishes On Wedding Plans, Possible Fourth Child?!

 Jenelle Evans may be busy juggling her new life as a mother of three after welcoming daughter Ensley in July, but she’s made time to plan a wedding.

-Following her February 2017 engagement to David Eason, the father of her third child, Jenelle Evans began planning for her “simple, elegant and southern” wedding later this year and as the process continues, she’s enjoying life as a mother of three.
+Following her February 2017 engagement to David Eason, the father of her third child, Jenelle Evans began planning for her “simple, elegant, and southern” wedding later this year and as the process continues, she’s enjoying life as a mother of three.

 “Life is pretty complicated at the moment, but I love it and wouldn’t trade my role as ‘mom,'” Jenelle Evans explained during an interview with E!
 News on April 17.